bowen118/bowen118.github.io/_pages/about.md

 ---

 I am a research assistant at the [Mahmood Lab](https://faisal.ai/) affiliated with the [Brigham and Women's Hospital](https://www.brighamandwomens.org/) and [Massachusetts General Hospital](https://www.massgeneral.org/) in Boston, MA.

+I studied Computer Science and Statistics at Harvard (2018--2022).

+My research interests are computer vision, natural language processing, representation learning, and how they are used to solve problems in medicine and healthcare.